StemVibrations/STEM/docs/tutorial4.rst

 Overview
 --------
-This tutorial shows step by step guide on how to set up a train model on top of track on an embankment with two soil layers underneath, in a 3D model.
+This tutorial shows  how to set up a train model on top of track on an embankment with two soil layers underneath, in a 3D model.
 The UVEC (User defined VEhiCle model) is a model used to represent a train as dynamic loads on the system, and the irregularities in the contact between the wheel and the rail are modelled using the UVEC.
+The spatial variability in the soil properties is modelled by means of a random field.

 Imports and setup
 -----------------
-In order to use the UVEC you need to import the UVEC package, together with all the remaining packages.
+First the necessary packages are imported and the input folder is defined.

 .. code-block:: python

     input_files_dir = "uvec_train_model"
-    results_dir = "output_uvec_train_model"

     import UVEC.uvec_ten_dof_vehicle_2D as uvec
     from stem.model import Model